 The exercise placed the older adults’ genetic fingerprint back to levels closer to those of the younger adults.
 In terms of muscle strength, the older participants were 59% weaker than younger participants.
 But after only 6 months of training, they were only 38% weaker.

 The researchers also noted that mitochondrial impairment, which is commonly seen with inactivity, was reversing with resistance training.

-Knowing that the older adults’ genetic fingerprints significantly reversed simply shows how valuable the right exercise is.
-Not only in the way it improves health but also how it rejuvenates muscle tissues, which is a bonus for the us at any age.
+Knowing that the older adults’ genetic fingerprints are significantly reversed simply shows how valuable the right exercise is.
+Not only in the way it improves health but also in how it rejuvenates muscle tissues, which is a bonus for us at any age.